ionic-team/ionic-site/_posts/2013-09-30-announcing-ionic.markdown

 <p>But until recently, it was just too easy to say that HTML5 would never be a legitimate replacement for native on mobile.</p>

-<p>Devices were too slow, browsers too buggy, and frameworks were supporting too many devices and platforms, many of which were not finding meaningful share in the market.</p>
+<p>Historically, devices were too slow, browsers too buggy, and frameworks were supporting too many devices and platforms, many of which were not finding meaningful share in the market.</p>

 <p>We knew HTML5 was ready for real native development, but it needed a framework that was ready to let go of the past and create a new HTML5-powered future.</p>

 <p>We knew a great HTML5 framework needed to be incredibly well designed, and would make it easy to build the amazing, custom apps that the best app developers were making.</p>

-<p>And the framework had to be fun to develop in, which for us mean it had to be best friends with <a href="http://angularjs.com/">AngularJS</a>.
+<p>And the framework had to be fun to develop in, which for us meant it had to be best friends with <a href="http://angularjs.com/">AngularJS</a>.
 But we didn't want to tie ourselves to any single framework, so we wanted to build the framework such that developers could build extensions for their framework of choice.</p>

 <p>We wanted to throw out the URL as a required concept, and build off of lower-level View Controller concepts that were popular in native SDKs.
 This would make it easy to build
 really unique and powerful apps that weren't restricted to "pages."</p>